Farmland Industries: History

-At its peak, the organization was the leading agricultural cooperative in North America, owned by 1,700 farm cooperatives in the United States, Canada and Mexico, which cooperatives were in turn owned by more than 600,000 farmer families.
+At its peak, the organization was the leading agricultural cooperative in North America, owned by 1,700 farm cooperatives in the United States, Canada, and Mexico, which cooperatives were in turn owned by more than 600,000 farmer families.
 It had 16,000 employees in all 50 states and 90 countries.
 In 1977 it ranked #78 on the Fortune 100 company list.
 In 2001, its annual revenues were in excess of $11.8 billion.
 It was listed as one of Forbes' "most admired" companies.
 It ranked #170 on the Fortune List when the decision was made to sell the cooperative's assets.

-The cooperative provided both agricultural supply and marketing services ranging from petroleum refining, fertilizer manufacture, feeds, shipping, crop production, livestock production, and refrigerated foods sales and marketing.
-The company was a joint venture partner with a number of other companies, including: Archer Daniels Midland in grain storage, distribution and marketing; Simplot in phosphate production; ConAgra in wheat marketing; Land O'Lakes in feed systems and crop nutrients; Cenex Harvest States in lubricants, propane and refined fuels; Mississippi Chemical in nitrogen production and shipping (Trinidad and Tobago); Norsk Hydro in phosphate fertilizer production and marketing; Wilbur Ellis Company in crop protection product marketing and distribution; U.S. Premium Beef in beef packing; and Kansas State University in agricultural research.
+The cooperative provided both agricultural supply and marketing services ranging from petroleum refining, fertilizer manufacture, feeds, shipping, crop production, livestock production, and refrigerated food sales and marketing.
+The company was a joint venture partner with a number of other companies, including: Archer Daniels Midland in grain storage, distribution, and marketing; Simplot in phosphate production; ConAgra in wheat marketing; Land O'Lakes in feed systems and crop nutrients; Cenex Harvest States in lubricants, propane, and refined fuels; Mississippi Chemical in nitrogen production and shipping (Trinidad and Tobago); Norsk Hydro in phosphate fertilizer production and marketing; Wilbur Ellis Company in crop protection product marketing and distribution; U.S. Premium Beef in beef packing; and Kansas State University in agricultural research.
 Farmland also owned Tradigrain, a group of international grain trading companies headquartered in Geneva, Switzerland.
 Tradigrain was a wholly owned subsidiary of Farmland and had branch offices in Buenos Aires, Argentina; Paris, France; Bremen, Germany; Budapest, Hungary; Almaty, Kazakhstan; Tokyo, Japan; Mexico City, Mexico; Moscow, Russia; Seoul, Korea; Kyiv, Ukraine; Mykolaiv, Ukraine, London, United Kingdom; and Akkala, Uzbekistan.

 The company operated on a cooperative basis.
 The member/owners shared numerous commercial and financial benefits, including the sharing of costs for the processing and marketing of goods, competitive prices, and better supply and delivery capabilities.
 Embracing a farm-to-table mission, the cooperative essentially divided its activities between "inputs" and "outputs."
 On the input side, Farmland and its joint venture partners helped farmers in their production efforts by providing such items as fertilizers, insecticides and herbicides, animal feeds, and petroleum products.
 On the output side, Farmland added value to members' food and fiber products and marketed them throughout the world.
-A major part of the output strategy was to enhance the "Farmland" name and its trademarked phrase, "Proud to be farmer-owned."
+A major part of the output strategy was to enhance the "Farmland" name and its trademarked phrase, "Proud to be farmer-owned".
 The cooperative also employed vertical integration as much as possible.
 With petroleum products, for instance, Farmland pumped crude oil from its own wells, refined it in its own facilities, and marketed the resulting products through its Ampride service stations.
 With hogs and beef, the cooperative was involved in the raising of the animals through feed, the slaughtering and packaging process, as well as marketing the meats under the "Farmland" brand.